Guest Artists

 Opus has spearheaded the art of handbell ringing in the Central Valley with themed concerts throughout the year.
 Opus has also hosted and conducted local workshops to raise the level of awareness of handbell ringing in the Modesto community.
 One of their greatest joys has been to take this artistic medium into the music mainstream through local schools by broadening the dreams of students who have never seen or heard a handbell choir.

 Opus has played on the Community Concert Series in Porterville, four years on the Manteca Kindred Arts Council Concert Series and three years on the Sonora St. James’ Concert Series.
 They also played on two occasions for the Evensong Series in Lodi.
 These fine musicians have attended festivals and workshops from Riverside to the Bay Area.
 They were a featured choir to ring at Pinnacle 2000 in Las Vegas, and the Handbell Musicians of America Area Twelve Conference at Belmont in 2006.
-In June of 2008, Opus joined the Trinity United Koinonia Choir in Coventry, England for an International Choir Festival tour.
+In June of 2008, Opus joined the Trinity United Koinonia Choir in Coventry, England for an International Choir Festival tour, and were the only full handbell ensemble to do so.

 Opus was featured on the Modesto Symphony Orchestra Holiday Pops Concert at the Gallo Center in 2007, 2008 and 2010.
 They were also featured guest musicians at the Modesto Symphony’s Candlelight Concert held at St. Stanislaus Catholic Church in 2009 through the present.
 In 2012 Opus presented a handbell drama/concert as part of the Arts Education Program of the Gallo Center for the Arts and paired it with an evening public concert through 2016.
-The Gallo Center contracted Opus again in 2018, as part of their holiday programs.
+A stand-alone Christmas concert was contracted every other year: 2018, 2021, 2023.
+A new contract was signed with the Stockton Haggin Museum as part of their featured events in December in 2019, 2022, and 2023.

-For more information contact Opus’ Director, Lisa Traughber at 209-527-2214 or visit our website at opushandbell.org
+For more information about Opus, please contact Director, Lisa Traughber at 209-527-2214 or visit our Facebook page or website at opushandbell.org

 Ali Ewoldt, vocalist